shivam89jain/Franka-LHT-Simulator/README.md

 ## Citation

-If you use this code or checkpoints, please cite:
+If you use this work, please cite:

 ```
 @inproceedings{